List of EastEnders characters introduced in 2001: Donna Andrews

-Donna Andrews, played by Allison Senior (2001) and Paula Jennings (2001–2002), is the mistress of Trevor Morgan (Alex Ferns), who first appears on 24 April 2001.
+Donna Andrews, played by Allison Senior (2001) and Paula Jennings (2002), is the mistress of Trevor Morgan (Alex Ferns), who first appears on 24 April 2001.

 Donna first appears when Billy Mitchell (Perry Fenwick) spots her and Trevor entering Donna's house.
 A few days later, after much agonising over whether to tell Little Mo Morgan (Kacey Ainsworth), Trevor's wife, Billy takes Little Mo to see for herself.
 On 28 August, Little Mo's sisters, Kat Slater (Jessie Wallace) and Lynne Hobbs (Elaine Lordan), reveal that Donna is pregnant with Trevor's baby.
 Little Mo visits Donna several days later, and is urged by her not to let Trevor hurt her any more.

 The following summer, Donna appears at Little Mo's trial for assaulting Trevor with an iron and gives evidence against Trevor.
 This proves fruitless as Little Mo is found guilty and given a prison sentence, although her conviction for attempted murder is quashed on appeal and she is released from prison within weeks of the verdict.

 Donna next appears in October, when Trevor forces his way into her home in Swindon, attacks her and kidnaps their son, Sean.
 On his return to Walford, Trevor also captures Little Mo and attempts to kill them all in a house fire, only for Little Mo and Sean to be rescued, but Trevor and local fireman Tom Banks (Colm Ó Maonlaí) die in the resulting explosion, leaving Donna feeling Little Mo should be grieving for Tom, rather than Trevor.
 Donna makes her last appearance on 8 November, a week after Trevor's death.

 Harry Slater

 Harry Slater, played by Michael Elphick, is the younger brother of Charlie Slater (Derek Martin).
-Dale Hayes portrays Harry in a flashback on 25 December 2018.
-It transpires that Harry groomed his niece Kat (Jessie Wallace) as a child in 1983, and it is later revealed that he had raped her when she was 13 years old, thus making Kat pregnant with their daughter Zoe (Michelle Ryan) and son Dermott Dolan (Oisín Stack).
+Dale Hayes portrays Harry in a flashback on 25 December 2018 and Stephen Leask appeared as Harry on 29 October 2025 through video footage.
+It transpires that Harry groomed his niece Kat (Jessie Wallace) as a child in 1983, and it is later revealed that he had raped her when she was 13 years old, thus making Kat pregnant with their twins; daughter Zoe (Michelle Ryan) and son Luke aka Dermott Dolan (Oisín Stack).
 Zoe is initially presented as Kat's sister but she is in fact Kat and Harry's daughter.
-Charlie understood the father was a boy from Kat’s school and had no idea that it could have been his brother, so he decided to raise Zoe as his own daughter and Kat had to become her sister.
-Harry fled to Spain soon after the incident and didn't reappear until the death of his sister Violet - in 1988.
+Charlie understood the father was a boy from Kat's school and had no idea that it could have been his brother, so he decided to raise Zoe as his own daughter and Kat had to become her sister.
+Harry fled to Spain soon after the incident and didn't reappear until the death of his sister Violet – in 1988.
 After Violet's funeral, Harry quickly left again.